 - Stranger danger: Perhaps something or someone is blocking the litter box or disturbing your pet when he tries to go.
 Watch how your kids and other pets interact with your cat to see if they are giving him trouble.

 If you are still scratching your head as to the cause of your cat’s potty troubles, there is another possibility.
 If your cat is feeling stressed, he may spray his territory in your house as a defense mechanism.
 A great way to address stress spraying is to throw your handsome fellow a catnip party (see our previous blog post on the topic).
 You will also want to try and help your feline relax.
-It may be as simple as giving him a few more places to jump and hide or bringing him some Pet Grass, so he can feel like he is outside even while he is safe within your walls.
+It may be as simple as giving him a few more places to jump and hide or bringing him some Pet Greens, so he can feel like he is outside even while he is safe within your walls.